RogueDrifter/Anti_cheat_pack/README.md

 If you use separate includes you can use the respective callbacks in the test.pwn file.

 If you want to disable any anti cheat when using the Rogue-AC file, you can put this line before the include:

 ``#define DISABLE_[anti cheat file name]``

 For example:
-``#define DISABLE_DISABLE_JETPACK``
+``#define DISABLE_JETPACK``
 and so on.

 # Testing